ferrilab/bitvec/doc/serdes.md

 the types in the source code line up.

-This behavior was not present in version 0, and users were able to write programs that incorrectly handled de/serialization when used on heterogenous systems.
+This behavior was not present in version 0, and users were able to write programs that incorrectly handled de/serialization when used on heterogeneous systems.

 In addition, remember that `bitvec` serializes its data buffer *directly* as